ndrewtl/airspace-jekyll/_posts/2018-03-06-tidyverse.md

 We will be working with population data from the <a href="http://www.livingplanetindex.org/home/index" target="_blank">Living Planet Database</a> and red deer occurrence data from the <a href="http://www.gbif.org/" target="_blank">Global Biodiversity Information Facility</a>, both of which are publicly available datasets.

 __First, we will model population change for vertebrate forest species to see whether greater population change is found for longer duration studies.__

+__Because we have created a version-controlled `R` project using the repository for the workshop, we are already in the right working directory, i.e. the folder that contains all the data and other files, thus there is no need for us to set a working directory at the start of the script, unless we explicitly want to change it for some reason.__

 Here are the packages we need.
 Note that not all `tidyverse` packages load automatically with `library(tidyverse)` -  only the core ones do, so you need to load `broom` separately.
 If you don't have some of the packages installed, you can install them using `ìnstall.packages("package-name")`.